Libya–Turkey relations: History

 After the Italo-Turkish War (1911–1912), Turkey and Libya lost formal connection as the Kingdom of Italy conquered Libya.
-It was not until 1947 when the two nations rebuild their links.
+It was not until 1947 when the two nations rebuilt their links.

 20th century to 2011

-With the Kingdom of Libya established, Turkey and Libya maintained cordial relations, with both are commonly Muslim majority nations.
+With the Kingdom of Libya established, Turkey and Libya have really cordial relations, with both being part of the Organisation of Islamic Cooperation.

-In 1969, a bloodless coup occurred in Libya while King Idris was in Ankara, Turkey for medical treatment.
+In 1969, a bloodless coup occurred in Libya while King Idris was in Ankara for medical treatment.
 Subsequently, King Idris condemned the coup, but lacked authority to be against it.
 Eventually, the Libyan King had to live in exile until 1983 when he died in Cairo.

 Since the fall of Senussi dynasty, Turco-Libyan relations were driven between cooperations and hostilities.
-Despite Muammar Gaddafi provided Turkey with spare parts to its US-made aircraft during the Turkish invasion of Cyprus, as a U.S. arms embargo was imposed on Turkey, and preferred buying Turkish stuffs, he had also created controversies, accusing Turkey for the Kurdish question, and provoked Turkey by supporting Kurdish independence.
+Despite Muammar Gaddafi providing Turkey with spare parts to its US-made aircraft during the Turkish invasion of Cyprus, as a U.S. arms embargo was imposed on Turkey, and preferred buying Turkish stuffs, he had also created controversies, accusing Turkey for the Kurdish question, and provoked Turkey by supporting Kurdish independence.
 This was reconfirmed in 2011 by Jawad Mella, the President of Kurdish National Congress in exile.
 Turkey participated in the 2011 military intervention in Libya.